SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Cassandra_disconnects_after_loss_of_a_single_node.md

 ## Description

 Even though your Cassandra cluster has three or more nodes and should be able to survive the loss of a node, DataMiner goes into offload mode and displays an “error” alarm in the Alarm Console after losing only one node.
-This may also occur if the cluster has more than one datacenter.
+This may also occur if the cluster has more than one data center.